scalalandio/chimney/docs/docs/troubleshooting.md

 !!! tip

-    This issue was solved on Scala 2.0.0 line, so if you can, update Chimney to newest 2.x version.
+    This issue is solved on the Chimney 2.0.0 line, so if you can, update Chimney to the newest 2.x version.

     The workaround below is only intended for people stuck on 1.x line.